-A national assessment process was introduced in 2013 to measure how we are doing against more than 150 standards.
+There is a national process to measure how we are doing against more than 150 standards.

 These standards cover cleanliness, food and drink, privacy and dignity, and the condition and appearance of our hospitals – all things that we know are important to our patients.

 Like all hospitals, we are required to undertake a Patient-Led Assessment of the Care Environment – or PLACE – test each year.
 This includes over 150 standards looking at cleanliness, food, dignity and the environment.

 The teams who carry out the test include patient representatives, our governors and staff.

 How are we doing?